MicrosoftDocs/memdocs/memdocs/solutions/end-to-end-guides/macos-endpoints-get-started.md

 3. In Apple Business Manager, assign devices to your Intune MDM.
 4. In Intune, assign the ADE profiles to your macOS devices.

-Intune supports pre-filling the user information during setup assistant and enabling a feature called "Await final configuration" which keeps the user in setup assistant until the first MDM check-in is complete.

 ### Step 5 - Target devices

 ✅ Target specific groups using user groups, Intune filters or dynamic groups

 macOS devices with user affinity can be targeted for profiles and apps using user or device groups.
 There are two common options for how organizations dynamically target devices:

-- **Option 1 - All devices with an assignment filter on enrollmentProfileName**
+- **Option 1 - All devices groups with an assignment filter on enrollmentProfileName**

-  For critical apps and policies that must apply immediately after enrollment (security settings, restrictions, the Company Portal app), you can assign the policies to the built-in Intune **All Devices** group with an assignment filter based on the name of the enrollment profile you created in Step 4.
+  For critical apps and policies that must apply immediately after enrollment (security settings, restrictions, the Company Portal app), you can assign the policies to the built-in Intune **All Devices** group.
+Create an assignment filter using the enrollment profile you created in [Step 4 - Add the Apple automated device enrollment token](#step-4---add-the-apple-automated-device-enrollment-token).

   Policies and apps targeted to the **All Devices** group apply faster after enrollment than dynamic groups.
 Not all configuration profiles (like macOS scripts) support filters.